taylormartin24/osTicket-Lab-wip/README.md

 Karen created a new support ticket because their banking system was not allowing their customers to access their online accounts.
 <img width="1280" height="764" alt="Karen created banking ticket" src="https://github.com/user-attachments/assets/e5e587a5-ec58-42a0-aa08-c3ca43306166" />

-John worked on the supprot ticket by:
+John worked on the support ticket by:
-1. a
+1. Changing the SLA from default to Sev-A
-2. a
+2. Changing the Help Topic from Report a Problem to Business Critical Outage
-3. a
+3. Assigning the ticket to the Online Banking Team
 <img width="1280" height="764" alt="John worked banking ticket" src="https://github.com/user-attachments/assets/fb97ef21-fc26-41dd-82a8-5ec975334dc6" />

 Jane worked and completed banking system ticket